 - (3) He must have attended a seminar on corporate governance for board of directors.
-A director shall submit to the Bangko Sentral a certification of compliance with the Bangko Sentral-prescribed syllabus on corporate governance for first time directors and documentary proof of such compliance: Provided, That the following persons are exempted from complying with the aforementioned requirement: - (a) Filipino citizens with recognized stature, influence and reputation in the banking community and whose business practices stand as testimonies to good corporate governance; - (b) Distinguished Filipino and foreign nationals who served as senior officials in central banks and/or financial regulatory agencies, including former Monetary Board members; or - (c) Former Chief Justices and Associate Justices of the Philippine Supreme Court:
+A director shall submit to the Bangko Sentral a certification of compliance with the Bangko Sentral-prescribed syllabus on corporate governance for first time directors and documentary proof of such compliance: Provided, That the following persons are exempted from complying with the aforementioned requirement: - (a) Filipino citizens with recognized stature, influence and reputation in the banking community, including directors of publicly listed companies in the Philippines, and whose business practices stand as testimonies to good corporate governance.
+In this respect the Bangko Sentral shall consider results of supervisory assessments in evaluating the eligibility of the candidate for the exemptions; - (b) Distinguished Filipino and foreign nationals who served as senior officials in central banks and/or financial regulatory agencies, for this purpose senior officials in the Bangko sentral shall refer to those who assumed Managing Director position or higher; or - (c) Former Chief Justices and Associate Justices of the Philippine Supreme Court: